ericorruption/rule-of-three/README.md

 The project has different npm scripts to handle the different builds and deployments.

 - Extensions should be uploaded by hand in [their](#) [respective](https://chrome.google.com/webstore/developer/dashboard) [websites](https://addons.mozilla.org/en-US/developers/)
 - Android apps should be registered in Play Store.
-For each new version you should upload the generated `.apk` file.
+Please refer to the [eas documentation](https://expo.dev/eas).
 - iOS apps should be sent to the app store either via xCode or the Application Loader.

 ## Contributing